simplisticated/telegraf-starter/README.md

 -   Prettier
 -   ESLint with Airbnb style
 -   TypeORM
--   100% automatic user management with PostgreSQL database
+-   100% automatic user management with SQLite database

 ## How to Get Started